 Jim mentioned this great piece of advice… Magazines have been coming up with interesting titles for a very long time.
 When you think about it, they have little time to capture your interest amongst other magazines in a rack.
 They know how to give you titles that make you want to look.
 Study them and see how they do it.

 7) Prime and Odd Numbers

 Here’s another great tip from Jim.
 How many times have you seen the “top 10” tips of how to do something.
 It’s so common that people wonder if there are really 10, or did you stretch it to be 10.
 If you use the “top 7,” however, they’re more apt to believe that you have 7 solid tips.
 So, try using odd or prime numbers and see if that makes any difference.

 QUESTION: What tips do you have for selecting titles and headlines?
 Have you ever gone back to older videos and changed or optimized your titles and if so, how well did it work?

 Web Marketing For Profit can help you set up channels and advise re your video marketing.
-Just fill in the form to the right.
+Just fill in the form below.